About Us - Children's Medical Center

 In 2004, we opened our Westchase office.
 Their current location is on Racetrack Road.
 Christine Armstrong, Dean Fauber, Lisa Cronin and Khan Adnan (Dr. Addy) are our anchors for this office.
 We are currently seeing patients there Monday through Saturday.

 In 2017, we opened our Lutz office.
 Their current location is on State Road 54, in the Willow Bend Towne Center.
 Dr. Christine Booth is our anchor for this office.
-We are cute seeing patients Monday through Friday.
+We are currently seeing patients Monday through Friday.

 We strive for families to feel comfortable advocating for whatever needs they feel their child has and we are prepared to provide assistance in meeting those needs as the child's Medical Home.
 Our practice aspires to be a place where physicians and staff work collaboratively to provide high quality care and enjoy doing so because of the positive workplace culture that exists within our organization.
 By meeting these goals we hope to contribute positively to our local community through supporting healthy families, providing community education, and being a resource for whomever needs us for years to come as an independent free standing practice.